 By some accounts, ibn Sina authored about 400 books and treatises, ranging in length from a few pages to hundreds of pages.
 By the time he left Bukhara at the age of 22, he had written his first two books.
 He authored a couple books — one an encyclopedia of philosophical sciences and another on the pulse — in his native language of Farsi, but most books he wrote in Arabic.
 Just as Latin would later unite European scholars, Arabic served as a universal language of learning, and many Arab and Muslim scholars found it more adept at conveying precise meanings than their native languages.

 Probably ibn Sina's most famous book is Al-Qann fi al-Tibb, or The Canon of Medicine.
 It covered basic principles of medicine and medicines available to treat patients, diseases of specific body parts and of the body as a whole, and traumatic injuries.
 It was first translated into Latin in the 12th century, and translated into Hebrew in the late 15th century.
 Unfortunately, the encyclopedia lacked pictures.
 (Islam generally forbade the depiction of human form, though pictures were relatively rare in European books of the time, too.)
 As a result, the pictures that did appear in The Canon were mostly decorative.
-The Canon made its way into Europe probably around the mid-11th century, and remained influential there for well over five centuries, and continued to be consulted in the Muslim world well into the 20th century.
+The Canon made its way into Europe probably around the mid-11th century, and remained influential there for well over five centuries.
+The book continued to be consulted in the Muslim world well into the 20th century.